 Changes to federal law and updated industry guidelines (APA, ACA, etc.) are being developed / rolled out as we speak.

-Clinicians joining our referral network must provide documentation showing completion of specialized training and previous work-experience with human-animal bond counseling.
+Clinicians joining our order network must provide documentation showing completion of specialized training and previous work-experience with human-animal bond counseling.

 What training options are available?